lalitpatil891/Code-with-SpringBoot/Programs/IOCProj03_cyclicDI_SetterInjection/Readme.md

-Here’s a **README.md** file you can use for your project, written clearly and professionally in Markdown:

----

 ## 📦 Spring Cyclic Dependency Injection Example (Setter Injection)

 This project demonstrates how **Spring Framework** handles **cyclic (circular) dependency injection** using **setter injection**.